AllenAJ/Deeple-Tiles/README.md

 # Deeple Tiles – Rhythm + Onchain + AI (Shape MCP Demo)

-Built for the AI × NFT on Shape hackathon: an autonomous AI musician agent that composes melodies, mints them as on‑chain music cards, and challenges players to perform them.
+Built for the AI × NFT on Shape hackathon: an autonomous AI musician agent that composes melodies, mints them as on‑chain music cards, and challenges players to perform them & the creators get gasback if others play their notes.
 The prototype demonstrates innovation in AI‑driven NFT creation, on‑chain provenance, and community curation.

 Next.js 15 app with Shape Sepolia, Wagmi/RainbowKit, Viem, and the Shape MCP toolchain.
 Includes an ERC‑721 (`contracts/DeepleTiles.sol`) with compact on‑chain meta (`mintWithMeta` + `notesHash`) and demo leaderboard events.